-Anita Frederick, Dean of Student Services
+Angel Gladue, Registrar agladue@tm.edu (701)477-7825 Student Services

-afrederick@tm.edu

-(701)477-7843

-Room 115F

 The Student Senate is the official student representative body of Turtle Mountain Community College.
 Student Senate is responsible for promoting student rights, budgeting funds for all students' activities, and organizing and promoting activities for the student body such as pow-wows, conferences, movies, picnics, and field trips.